Tuesday, December 29, 2009

 More on the Willy-Nilly Stimulus Bill(y)

-Has the American Recovery and Reinvestment Act -- known more commonly as the stimulus -- been a well-intentioned failure as a jobs-creation bill, or is it a huge porky slush fund that was created without much thought?
+Has the American Recovery and Reinvestment Act -- known more commonly as the stimulus -- been a well-intentioned failure as a jobs-creation bill, or is it a huge porky slush fund that was created without much thought?and answers:

 Nothing in the data suggests that higher-unemployment states are more likely to get larger amounts of money per capita.
 It appears that very little thought went into directing funds toward the states most in need of jobs during the first round of stimulus funding, which ended September 30.